 defeatHIV, the Delaney Cell and Genome Engineering Initiative, is a consortium of committed investigators found in both academic and private sector research institutions, working together for a common purpose—to eradicate HIV.
 The defeatHIV Martin Delaney Collaboratory is based at the Fred Hutchinson Cancer Research Center in Seattle, Washington.

 As a Martin Delaney Collaboratory program, we are inspired to re-examine existing approaches in the fight against AIDS and to focus our energies on developing innovative and novel strategies to abrogate the spread of this debilitating disease.
-Our core technologies utilize the latest cell and genome engineering approaches to create HIV-resistant cells for transplant, and to seek out and destroy HIV in its hiding places throughout the body.
+Our core technologies utilize the latest cell and gene therapy approaches to eliminate latently-infected cells after viral reactivation, and improve the body’s ability to control unpredictable reactivation events from a therapeutically-reduced reservoir.

 It is our mission to leverage the knowledge, expertise and resources of the consortium to generate a realistic and promising pathway toward the ultimate goal of an HIV cure.